Note on two-point mean square displacement: Discussions

-for two independently moving probes, see also Eqs.~(\ref{MSCV_c}) and~(\ref{MSCD_c}) for the analysis in the center-of-mass frame (Sec.~\ref{sec:CM_frame}).
-The analysis of Rouse model in Sec.~\ref{sec:Intramolecular-probes_MSCD} shows that the same relation also holds for the intramolecular pair of probes in short-time scale ($\tau \ll \tau_m$).
-Although our analyses in these preceding sections are based on simple models, i.e., Brownian motion model in Sec.~\ref{sec:Independent-probes_MSCD} and Rouse model in Sec.~\ref{sec:Intramolecular-probes_MSCD}, we now discuss that the relation~(\ref{MSCD_MSD}) is quite generally expected even for more complex situations, i.e., probe particles performing anomalous diffusion (see, for instance, Fig.~\ref{fig2} (b)) and probes belonging to more general polymers, etc., as a consequence of defining properties of MSCV and MSCD.
+\fi So far, we have verified it for two independently moving probes in Sec.~\ref{sec:Independent-probes}, see also Eqs.~(\ref{MSCV_c}) and~(\ref{MSCD_c}) for the analysis in the center-of-mass frame (Sec.~\ref{sec:CM_frame}), and for the intramolecular pair of probes within a polymer in short-time scale ($\tau \ll \tau_m$) in Sec.~\ref{sec:Intramolecular-probes_MSCD}.
+Although our analyses in these preceding sections are based on simple models, i.e., Brownian motion model in Sec.~\ref{sec:Independent-probes} and Rouse model in Sec.~\ref{sec:Intramolecular-probes}, we now discuss that the relation~(\ref{MSCD_MSD}) is quite generally expected even for more complex situations, i.e., probe particles performing anomalous diffusion (see, for instance, Fig.~\ref{fig2} (b)) and probes belonging to more general polymers, etc., as a consequence of defining properties of MSCV and MSCD.
+For the latter, the discussion allows us to provide the precise definition of the short time scale mentioned in Sec.~\ref{sec:relation_MSD}, and clarify the underlying physics behind the formula~(\ref{MSCD_MSD}).